XiaoChen1992/CPSCI-307/README.md

 You should bring a laptop to lectures, we will live code every class.
 If you are unable to do this, let us know.
 You should not use a phone or any similar device during lectures.
 If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
 Tablets should be kept flat on the desk and should not be propped up unless you require accomodation for a disability.
 If you would like to discuss this restriction, you are always welcome to come talk to me about it.

-At most lectures, we will have mini labs (live coding).
-You can only use your laptop for coding at mini lab time.
+At most lectures, we will have mini labs (live coding). **You can only use your laptop for coding at mini lab time.
 You can't use the computer for anything unrelated to the course content.
-For example, I found twice that if you use the computer for something unrelated to the course, you will lose 10% of your final grade.
+For example, I found twice that if you use the computer for something unrelated (facebook, youtube, game,...) to the course, you will lose 10% of your final grade.**

 If you final score is 90, because of using labtop for unrelated to the course content twice.
 Your score will drop to $90 \times 0.9 =81$.